skyethepinkcat/wishlist/index.md

 ## Notes on Formatting

 - Starred (★) entries are priority, otherwise they are unordered
-- Sublists are things I want if I get the original list item
+- Sublists are things I want if I get the original list item.

 ## Technology